Grabsky/Recipes/README.md

 ### 2.1.
 Item
 Item is an object that represents an item in the recipes.
 It can be used as an ingredient, input or as a result.
-Majority of fields are optional; in fact, only either `material` or `registered_item` is required.
+Majority of fields are optional; in fact, only either `type` or `registered_item` is required.

 ### 2.2.
 Tag
-Tags, specifically material tags, may be described as groups of materials.
+Tags, specifically type tags, may be described as groups of types.
 They're an actual vanilla feature and are commonly referenced in various parts of the game.

 They can be used in all ingredient or input slots, but cannot be mixed together with different choice types.
 When the input field of a smelting recipe is set to tag `mincraft:boats` and result is set to `coal_block`, this allows all types of boats to be smelted into a block of coal.